Graph Neural Networks in Recommender Systems: A Survey: Backgrounds and Categorization

 \section{Backgrounds and Categorization}

 Before diving into the details of this survey, we give a brief introduction to recommender systems and GNN techniques.
 We also discuss the motivation of utilizing GNN techniques in recommender systems.
 Furthermore, we propose a new taxonomy to classify the existing GNN-based models.
+Throughout this paper, we use bold uppercase characters to denote matrices, bold lowercase characters to denote vectors, italic bold uppercase characters to denote sets, and calligraphic fonts to denote graphs.
 For easy reading, we summarize the notations that will be used throughout the paper in Table~\ref{tab:sym}.